Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/References/Glossary.md

-# Name
+# Glossary

-XX
+Keywords and simple rules that are shown on hover.

 ## Structure

-XX are found in *xx.json* and each one has the following structure.
+Glossary items are found in *glossary.json* and each one has the following structure.

 ```
 id          : string